infonl/info-techradar/radar/2024-08-01/strapi.md

 ### Use Cases

-- **API-Driven Content Delivery:** Ideal for headless setups, delivering content seamlessly to the web, mobile, and other digital platforms.
+- **API-Driven Content Delivery:** Ideal for headless setups, delivering content seamlessly to the web, mobile, and other digital platforms-and-operations.
 - **Custom Content Solutions:** Highly customizable to fit unique business requirements, from simple blogs to complex data-driven applications.
 - **Flexible Integrations:** Strapi integrates well with various databases, front-end frameworks, and other services, enhancing overall development agility.